-In Fig. 6, roadside sensors at an intersection detect vehicles that cross or turn at the intersection and share this information amongst the vehicles approaching the intersection using roadside-to-vehicle communications.
+In Figure 6, roadside sensors at an intersection detect vehicles that cross or turn at the intersection and share this information amongst the vehicles approaching the intersection using roadside-to-vehicle communications.

 4.1.2 Technical characteristics

 This section provides examples of technical characteristic for the advanced ITS radiocommunications.